GGSLK/kahoot-tools/README.md

 ## Support

-The website works on all browser wich support ES6.
+The website works on all browser which support ES6.
 Sorry IE but you have to die someday...

 ## Credits